zapabob/ROCm/docs/reference/rocmcc/rocmcc.md

-# Compiler Reference Guide
+# Compiler reference guide

-## Introduction to Compiler Reference Guide
+## Introduction to compiler reference guide

 ROCmCC is a Clang/LLVM-based compiler.
 It is optimized for high-performance computing on AMD GPUs and CPUs and supports various heterogeneous programming